qubic/grants/README.md

 - **Innovation**: Highlight how the application stands out among competitors or implements technology that is not yet present in the ecosystem.
 Show how your project will add unique value.
 - **Open Source**: All produced code must be open-source and should not rely on closed-source software for full functionality.
 Preferred licenses include Apache 2.0, GPLv3, MIT.
 All projects must comply with the terms of the [Anti Military Licence](https://github.com/computor-tools/qubic-crypto/blob/main/LICENSE).
 - **Token Sales**: Projects planning a token sale are not eligible for grants.
 Focus on community benefit without requiring a specific token.
 Explain how your project will enhance the ecosystem without financial incentives.
-  - **Exceptions**: There will be exceptions, such as token swaps with other communities that benefit the interoperability and use of Qubic’s technology, and some other specific cases.
+  - **Exceptions**: There will be exceptions, such as token swaps with other communities that benefit the interoperability and use of Qubic's technology, and some other specific cases.
 - **Multiple Grants**: A team can apply for several grants.
 Outline how you plan to manage multiple projects and ensure quality across all of them.
 - **Legal Compliance**: We do not fund projects that encourage criminal activities.
 Ensure that your proposal adheres to all relevant laws and regulations.